 Company goals are ineffective when those goals remain trapped in the minds of leadership – even worse when they stay trapped in the mind of one person.

-When this happens, the rest of the team is left to guess what the most important priorities are based on very little information.
+When this happens, the rest of the team is left to guess what is most important.

-In order to operationalize a company’s goals, those goals must cascad down throughout the organization.
-They must be translated into the monthly, weekly and daily actions of the team members.
+In order to operationalize a company’s goals, those goals must cascade down throughout the organization.
+Each team member must translate those goals into monthly, weekly, and daily actions.

 Makes sense right, but exactly how do you do that?

 This blog post is meant to offer a step-by-step process for cascading company goals down to departmental goals, then further down to individual goals.

 Step 1 – Start With 100% Clarity Around A Company Goal

 Cascading goals throughout the organization will not work if there is no clarity at the top.
 If you’re not 100% sure that clarity exists, check out this blog post for a step by step process to define and clarify your company goals.
 Another way to confirm this is to ask your team.
 Have them tell you what they think the company is focused on this quarter.
 You may be surprised by the results.

 This is not just my opinion, Locke et al. (1981) and Donovan (2001) explained that effective goal setting drives employee motivation and better performance.
 When goals are specified employees know what to prioritize which leads to improved outcomes.

 We’ll assume that the clarity exists and that you’ve defined the top-level company goals.